Ktsierra/cosmere-reading-order/README.md

 3. Mistborn Era 1 – The Well of Ascension
 4. Mistborn Era 1 – The Hero of Ages
 5. Mistborn Era 1 – Short Story: The Traveler
+6. Elantris
+7. The Hope of Elantris

 ## Currently Reading

-1. Elantris
-2. The Hope for Elantris
-3. The Emperor's Soul
+1. The Emperor's Soul
-4. White Sand Trilogy – (Latest Edition)
+2. White Sand Trilogy – (Latest Edition)

 ## Next Up